-National Nutrition Month is here and this year’s theme is Personalize Your Plate – a very pertinent theme that can expand to the variety of ways we can nourish ourselves and our families to meet our individualized needs and tastes.
+National Nutrition Month is here so let’s take a moment to think about how we can personalize our plates – a very pertinent idea that can expand to the variety of ways we can nourish ourselves and our families to meet our individualized needs and tastes.

 Here are some key points to help you include more fruits and vegetables into your day and routine this month.
 It takes a minimum of 18 days to make something a habit, though on average, it takes more than 2 months before a behavior becomes automatic.
 So, practicing these tips several times can help commit them to memory.